-The group of Antonio Vitobello from CHU Dijon identified novel gene variants in patients with facial dysmorphism.
+The group of Antonio Vitobello and Estelle Colin from CHU Dijon identified novel gene variants in patients with facial dysmorphism.
 Loss-of-function mutations of the respective candidate gene have previously been described as causative in a rare genetic disorder characterized by developmental delay and intellectual disability.

 The Seeding Grant will allow the generation of Zebrafish and Xenopus mutants by Michela Ori and her group at the Department of Biology, University of Pisa, Italy to model the dysmorphic phenotype.
 Michela has extensive experience in molecular embrology and has previously used Xenopus and Zebrafish animal models to study craniofacial development.

 Ype Elgersma | Laurence Faivre (ERN-ITHACA)